defold/doc/docs/en/tutorials/war-battles.md

 2. Drag the folder *units/tank* from the asset package to the *main* folder in the *Assets* view.

-3. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>New ▸ Animation Group</kbd>).
+3. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>Add Animation Group</kbd>).
 Name the animation "tank-down".

 4. Add the two downwards facing images (*/main/tank/down/1.png* and */main/tank/down/2.png*) to the animation and set it's *Fps* value to something that looks good.